Contrarian investing and the psychology of deflation

 The IHB has never been a bubble blog, but it is often labeled as such because I have been bearish on housing for so long.
-I am still bearish on Orange County (and I am not alone), but I am very bullish on Las Vegas and many other beaten down markets.
+I am still bearish on Orange County, but I am very bullish on Las Vegas and many other beaten down markets.
 Someday, I may even be bullish on Orange County — probably after all the bulls give up.

 Bubble blogs resonated with many people because they spoke a truth about greed and stupidity during a period of mass financial insanity.
 Prices were insane, and bubble bloggers said so.
 Once prices started to fall, bubble bloggers were heard by a wider audience and they fed into the cycle of deteriorating buyer confidence.
 Falling prices makes buyers understandably cautious, and it is this caution that creates deflation psychology that often causes markets to overshoot their fundamental valuations during the deflation of a financial bubble.

 The article below is one of the finest explanations of deflation psychology I have read.